International Space Station Crew

 Over the years, many nations have been represented on board the ISS.
 Americans and Russians are by far the most common occupants, but Canadian, Japanese and European astronauts (some of whom are from France, Germany and Italy) have frequently visited or lived on the ISS.
 The Station, however, has not limited its visitors to only the Space Station partner nations, as explorers from South Korea, Malaysia, and South Africa have also been on board, making the ISS a truly international and all-inclusive endeavour.

-Canada's second long-duration mission, Expedition 34/35, is scheduled for December, 2012.
-CSA Astronaut Chris Hadfield will be the Commander during the second-half of the mission – a first for a Canadian.
-Like Bob Thirsk who preceded him, he will be launching from Baikonur Kazakhstan in a Russian Soyuz spacecraft to live and work on board the ISS for six months.
-Chris will work closely with his Russian and American colleagues and as commander, will be instrumental in coordinating activities among crewmembers, ensuring that the ISS' high standard of cooperation is maintained.
+Canada's second long-duration mission, Expedition 34/35, took place from December 2012 to May 2013.
+CSA Astronaut Chris Hadfield was the Commander during the second-half of the mission – a first for a Canadian.
+Like Bob Thirsk who preceded him, he launched from Baikonur Kazakhstan in a Russian Soyuz spacecraft to live and work on board the ISS for six months.
+Chris worked closely with his Russian and American colleagues and as commander, was instrumental in coordinating activities among crewmembers, ensuring that the ISS' high standard of cooperation is maintained.

 - Date modified: